canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

       gnb-subnet: 10.204.0.0/24
 EOF
 ```
-[`TODO:` explanantion of the gnb subnet?
-Here we used a new subnet, but nowhere in the doc do we create or explain it as it belongs in a gNBsim howto]
+[`TODO:` explanation of the gNB subnet?
+Here we used a new subnet, but nowhere in the doc do we create or explain it as it belongs in a gNB simulator how to]

 Next, we create a Juju model to represent the User Plane, using the cloud `user-plane-cluster`, which was created in the Bootstrap step.